cyrozap/asmedia-xhc-re/Notes.md

 - CPU
   - Compatible with the MCS-51 (8051) instruction set.
   - One clock cycle per machine cycle ("1T").
+    - Instruction cycle counts match the STCmicro STC15 series with the STC-Y5 8051 core, with the exception of the MOVX instructions, which each seem to take between 2 and 5 clock cycles.
+See the instruction set summary starting on page 340 of [this PDF][stc] for a list of instructions and their cycle counts.
   - Operating frequency (high/low):
     - ASM1042, ASM1042A: 125 MHz/62.5 MHz
     - ASM1142, ASM2142/ASM3142, ASM3242: 156.25 MHz/78.125 MHz